No results found. Try again with different words?

 • Translate the file name

-• Use a different file – this can be used for example if you have a logo or images with translatable text
+• Use a different file – This can be used if you have a logo or images with translatable text

 These additional settings are not obligatory, and you do them at any time for any media file.